lasuzuki/dtn-gcp/BPconfig_file.md

 `'ipnadminep'` is the name of the IPN scheme's custody transfer management daemon.

+## Establishes the BP node's membership in a BP endpoint

 ````
 a endpoint ipn:1.0 q
 ````

-This command establishes this BP node's membership in a BP endpoint:

 `a` means that this command will add something.